(Opens in a new page. Includes all related program information in full)

 Business education has been part of the La Salle curriculum since its founding in 1863.
 The School of Business, one of three schools in the University, was established in 1955, and its MBA program began in 1976.
 As a business school in a Catholic, Lasallian University, students are taught fundamental business knowledge and skills within an ethical framework which emphasizes the primacy and value of human dignity.

 The Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB International,) which establishes standards designed to ensure excellence.
 Less than 5 percent of the world’s business schools are accredited by AACSB.
 As an AACSB-accredited business school, the Dean’s office and faculty use continuous quality-improvement processes to ensure that the many offerings of the School of Business are of the highest quality.
 Programs are also regularly evaluated in terms of standards established by various professional bodies, such as the American Institute of Certified Public Accountants, the American Management Association, University Sales Center Alliance and the American Marketing Association.
 Ongoing engagement with alumni, employers and the business executives on the Dean’s Advisory Board ensure that the programs are current and relevant in a rapidly changing global environment.
 The school has received external validations of the quality and outcomes of its programs through rankings with U.S. News and World Report and The Princeton Review.
 Since 1996, La Salle has inducted the top 10 percent of its undergraduate seniors and 7 percent of its juniors into Beta Gamma Sigma (BGS), the international honor society for students enrolled in AACSB-accredited schools.
+The La Salle chapter of BGS celebrated its 25th anniversary in 2020, and has been designated a Highest Honors chapter since 1999.
+The chapter was named a Silver Chapter (in 2013, 2015 and 2016), and the Gold Chapter (in 2014), from more than 500 chapters worldwide.

 The mission of the School of Business is to offer educational programs that prepare students for a purposeful life by integrating Lasallian values with current business management skills.